-Sustainable packaging should seek to minimize packaging costs through efficient and safe life cycle design and sourcing.
-Improved design, resource optimization, informed material selection, design for recovery, and source reduction are essential considerations in creating a packaging plan.
+Sustainable packaging minimizes costs through efficient and safe lifecycle design and sourcing.
+This process involves improved design practices, resource optimization, learned material selection, design for recovery, and source reduction.

 3. Minimized use of fossil fuels

-Packaging materials should be sourced, manufactured, transported, and recycled using renewable energy such as solar, wind, hydroelectric, biomass (biofuels and bio-power), tidal, and geothermal power.
+Companies should utilize sourcing, manufacturing, transporting, and recycling packaging materials using renewable energy sources such as solar, wind, hydroelectric, biomass, tidal, and geothermal power.

-Materials should be transported using hybrid vehicles or those that run on alternative fuels such as biodiesel, electricity, and ethanol.
-Modern forms of transportation powered by fossil fuels are discouraged whenever they can reasonably be avoided.
-Optimal energy efficiency fosters sustainability as it also generates positive economic and environmental impacts.
+Transportation should prioritize hybrid vehicles or alternative fuel options such as biodiesel, electricity, and ethanol.
+Optimal energy efficiency fosters sustainability while generating positive economic and environmental outcomes.

 5. Produced using eco-efficiency strategies

-The production of packaging materials should support clean technology.
-Conserving resources, eliminating toxic and dangerous materials, and reducing the quantity and toxicity of all emissions and waste during production processes are eco-efficient strategies that significantly help reduce emissions, energy use, and waste.
+The creation of packaging materials should support clean technology and eco-efficient practices.
+Conserving resources, eliminating toxic materials, and reducing emissions and waste during production are vital strategies to minimize environmental impact.

-Ensuring that the production processes adhere to best practice standards is important in linking manufacturing performance to sustainable packaging while reducing cost and improving long-term profitability.
+Adhering to best practice standards enhances manufacturing performance while reducing costs and improving long-term profitability.

 7. Facilitates material recovery

-Sustainable packaging starts with informed material selection and a clear understanding of performance requirements.
-These requisites include energy use during the life cycle of the package, impact of materials in all end-of-life scenarios, and appropriateness of the design to facilitate material recovery.
+Effective, sustainable packaging begins with informed material selection and a thorough understanding of performance requirements.
+It includes considering energy use during the package’s lifecycle, assessing the impact of materials in various end-of-life scenarios, and designing for effective material recovery.